goldjee/NuttyB-Raptors-Configurator/README.md

 ### Deployment (GitHub Pages)

 Deployment is automated using GitHub Actions.
 Pushes to the `main` branch will trigger a build and deploy the site to GitHub Pages.
-By default, it uses repository name to define base path for the web application.
+By default, it uses the repository name to define the base path for the web application.
 If you want to use a custom base path, you can set the `BASE_PATH` repository variable in your repository settings.
-Note that you should not include leading slash in the `BASE_PATH` value.
+Note that you should not include a leading slash in the `BASE_PATH` value.